2mangoes1stone/takemyride/README.md

 3. ✔️ Code review.
 Demonstrate that you have had your code reviewed by other students and that you have provided a code review for others(Jaime, Teck and George helped me out a quite a bit, and others as well.
 I have also given my input to a few students and gone through their code).
 4. ✔️ Github.
 Demonstrate use of frequent commits, pull requests, documentation(Plenty of commit and branches).
 5. ✔️ Use Agile development methodologies(Trello is great!!!).
-6. ❌ Provide evidence you have used code quality tools (eg. Traceroute, Bullet, Brakeman, Rails Best Practices tool, RuboCop, RubyCritic, CodeClimate)(Sorry, ran out of time to implement any of this).
+6. ❌ Provide evidence you have used code quality tools (eg. Traceroute, Bullet, Brakeman, Rails Best Practices tool, RuboCop, RubyCritic, CodeClimate)(Sorry, ran out of time to implement any of this, but will do so as an improvement).

 #### RAILS APPLICATION CODE